 Badwell Ash Mill circa 1975 showing the converted “buck”

 It is not known when Badwell Ash’s mill was built.
-As it has a marked similarity to a significant number of post mills in Suffolk that were built in the C17, it probably dates from early that century.
+As it has a marked similarity to a significant number of post mills in Suffolk that were built in the C17, it probably dates from early in that century.
 However, the mill did not originally stand in Badwell Ash.
 It was originally sited at “Mill Hill” in Hunston.
 On the west side of the road between Hunston and Hunston Green is a small mound which on early Ordnance Survey maps is described as a “camp”.
 It was originally thought that this was a “motte” from a very early “motte and bailey” castle.
-But we now know that this was a mill mound on which the post mill once stood.
+We now know that this was a mill mound on which the post mill once stood.
 It was not uncommon to put mills on small mounds to increase their exposure to the prevailing winds.

 Hunston Tithe Map 1793